Artwork for "And That's All I Wrote" showing Kendrick Lamar as a silhouette in the foggy light of a stage during the tour for his album DAMN

 So, naturally, I felt 2024 was the perfect time to teach a small group of white British middle-class teenagers about the alterity of the black American experience through the lens of a man who has been telling everyone he’s the greatest rapper alive since at least 2009.
 My syllabus included a playlist I created on the evolution of rapping from Grandmaster Caz to the present day, along with listening to Good Kid, M.A.A.D City and Cole Cuchna’s brilliant Dissect podcast.
 As I suspected, their ability to engage with the complexity of the album improved as the term went on; as I hoped, it gave them some aesthetic appreciation for the level of lyricism expected in even your journeyman boom-bap rapper versus the excessive praise that gets heaped on songwriters like Taylor Swift and Lana Del Rey.
 Most of all, however, I hope it highlighted my central thesis, which is that — while the Democrats were virtue signalling with kente cloth and middle-class white people were reading airport books about how to speak to black people as if they’re foreign animals — the easiest way to understand the experiences of black Americans is to engage with black American culture.

-Notes on the typesetting
+Notes on the design

 Line breaks and punctuation

 In any music, there’s an interplay between the hidden heartbeat of the metre, the bounce, snap and clatter of the beat, and the gallup of the vocals that make it almost impossible to accurately transcribe with just words on the page.
 Of course, the alternative is to notate all of the music including the vocals, which is an equally OTT thing to do when you’re primarily focusing on the lyrics.
 A kind of hybrid solution, then, can be captured if we partially do away somewhat with the grammatical function of punctuation, and instead turn the line break into the main unit indicating a pause in rhythm.
-For an example, compare these lines:
+For example, compare these lines:

 At first, I did love you, but now I just wanna fuck.